tinfoilcipher/tinfoilcipher.github.io/_posts/2025-10-14-crossplane-v2-iac-for-k8s-platform-teams-part-2.md

 - A *Provider* called *provider-aws-s3*, using the *provider-aws-s3:v2.1.0* *Package* which consumes the *aws DeploymentRuntimeConfig*
 - A *ClusterRole* and *ClusterRoleBinding* to handle *ServiceAccount* permissions for our *Provider*
 - Namespaces for multiple tenants, named *tenant1* and *tenant2*
-- *Namespaced ProviderConfigs*, one for for each *Namespace*.
-Both using the *provider-aws-s3 Provider* and authenticating using *IRSA*
+- A *ClusterProviderConfig* which will use the *provider-aws-s3 Provider* and authenticate using *IRSA*

 We won't cover what each of these is for, it's all in the [previous article]({% post_url 2025-10-08-crossplane-v2-iac-for-k8s-platform-teams-part-1 %}).